AMReX-Fluids/AMReX-Hydro/Docs/source/MOL.rst

 The procedure for computing MAC velocities and edge states with MOL does not involve any time derivatives.
-All slope computations use second-order limited slopes as described in :ref:`slopes`.
+All slope computations use second-order limited slopes as described in ref:`slopes`.

 These alogrithms are applied in the MOL namespace.
 For API documentation, see `Doxygen: MOL Namespace`_.